10 TIPS FOR STAYNG OVERNIGHT IN A MOUNTAIN REFUGE

 At breakfast you can also find organic jams and honey.

-Many shelters are becoming increasingly attentive to the dietary needs of the hikers who attend them.
-For this reason, if you have specific needs, intolerances or allergies to certain products, you can report this to the refugee at the time of booking.
+Many mountain huts are becoming increasingly attentive to the dietary needs of the hikers who attend them.
+For this reason, if you have specific needs, intolerances or allergies to certain products, you can report this to the mountain hut staff at the time of booking.
 She will be happy to meet you with foods suitable for you.

 Last consideration: helping to clear the tables and clean the tables is always a very appreciated gesture.
-It costs you nothing and you can even live more deeply the spirit of collaboration that reigns in the shelter.
+It costs you nothing and you can even live more deeply the spirit of collaboration that reigns in the mountain hut.

 7 - AND NOW IT'S TIME FOR SILENCE

-At the refuge it is recommended to be quiet after 22.00 (sometimes even earlier).
+At the mountain hut it is recommended to be quiet after 10 pm (sometimes even earlier).